5 EASY Ways – How To Cook Eggs In The Microwave

 Directions:

-1. In a microwave-safe container, add the water and vinegar.
+1. In a microwave-safe container, add the cold water and vinegar.

 3. Cover the bowl with plastic wrap.

 4. Set your microwave at 50% to 80% power and microwave for 1 minute.
-This is where a bit of experimentation comes into play with regards to power and time settings.
+This is where a bit of experimentation comes into play with regard to power and time settings.

-5. If after 1 minute the egg/s need more time, try microwaving at 15 second intervals until you are satisfied.
+5. If, after 1 minute, your egg(s) needs more time, try microwaving at 15-second intervals until you are satisfied.

-6. Remove from the microwave and use a slotted spoon to carefully remove the poached egg/s from the liquid.
+6. Remove from the microwave and use a slotted spoon to carefully remove your poached egg(s) from the liquid.

-Along with poaching eggs, cooking hard and soft boiled eggs to perfection also takes some skill and patience.
-Making them in the microwave gives you control over time and power levels – something that can be tricky to master on a stove.
+Along with poaching eggs, cooking hard and soft-boiled eggs to perfection also takes some skill and patience.
+Making boiled eggs in the microwave gives you control over time and power levels, which can be tricky to master on a stove.

-The only problem with this method is the potential for an egg explosion.
-See the caution note at the top of the page.
+The only problem with this method is the potential for an egg explosion, so you need to be extremely careful.

 Ingredients: